-The intent of this program is to reduce bycatch and discard mortality of fish that are caught and released.
-Florida Sea Grant provides information to help bring fishermen up to speed about fishing regulations, as well as encouraging them to adopt beneficial fishing practices.
+The intent of Florida Sea Grant's fisheries extension program is to reduce discard mortality of fish that are caught and released.
+Florida Sea Grant provides research and information to help recreational fishermen learn sustainable fishing practices.